Medically reviewed by Drugs.com. Last updated on Aug 4, 2021.

 - Apply the patch right away after removing it from the protective pouch.
 Do not cut it into smaller pieces and do not touch the sticky surface of the patch.

-- Apply the patch to a clean, dry, intact skin area on your upper outer arm.
-Do not put the patch over rashes, cuts, or irritated skin.
-Avoid putting the patch on areas where it could be rubbed off by tight clothing.
+- Apply the patch to a clean, dry, almost hairless, intact healthy skin area on your upper outer arm.
+Do not put the patch over red, damaged, or irritated skin.
+Avoid putting the patch on areas that have been treated with other skin products (eg, creams, oils, lotions, powders).

 - Press the patch firmly in place with your fingertips to make sure that the edges of the patch stick well.